ayoubben5/ReactxTailwind/README.md

-# Getting Started with Create React App

-<bold>Take a look at the landing page</bold>
+# Take a look at the landing page

 <img src='fullcapture.png'/>

 ## Available Scripts